 Individuals were included in the study if they met the following criteria: 1) aged ≥18 years, 2) reported developing any symptom between March 24th and September 15th, 2020, and 3) entered a valid RT-PCR test result within the first seven days of symptom onset.
 App users who recorded a history of COVID-19 were excluded.
-Data were frozen and extracted on October 21st.
+Data were frozen and extracted on October 21st 2020.
 Users could update RT-PCR results retrospectively (i.e. from 'waiting for result' to 'result was negative'); however, only updates implemented before the extraction date were considered.
-Two cohorts were used for analyses: the discovery data cohort and replication data cohort from UK and US participants who fulfilled the inclusion criteria, respectively.
-The latter served to confirm the generalisability of the results.
+UK participants served as a discovery cohort, and US participants served as a replication cohort to confirm the generalisability of the results.
+Both cohorts were stratified by age (18-54 and ≥55 years) to align with age strata in ongoing COVID-19 vaccine efficacy trials.